percona/percona-server-mongodb-operator/install/index.md

    **Note:** *Kubernetes redeploys pods to another machine with a different IP address in case of failure, and [DNS SRV connection](https://docs.mongodb.com/manual/reference/connection-string/#connections-dns-seedlist) saves you from updating URI with this new IP address on all mongo clients.*

-2. Percona Server for MongoDB backups and sharding are not yet supported.
+2. Percona Server for MongoDB sharding is not yet supported.